UK driving test pass rates explained

 The high point for driving test passes in the UK since the available data began in 2007 was 2016/17, with 815,168 people tearing up their L-plates at a pass rate of 47.1 per cent.
 Since then there’s been a slow decline in the number of tests taken, with a spike in 2022/23.
 Those who are determined to learn to drive are under growing pressure to pass first time and as soon as possible to avoid the cost of extra lessons and another test.

 So what are your chances of passing your driving test?
 We’ve analysed the data to find out who, where and when has the best driving test pass rates, plus how much you should expect to pay to get your full driving licence.

-How much will learning to drive and passing the test cost?
+How much will learning to drive cost?

 Prospective motorists have to shell out £50 just to get their provisional licence these days, but that’s just the start.

 Driving lessons cost on average £33 per hour and the Driving and Vehicle Standards Agency (DVSA) reckons the average number of lessons you’ll need to pass is 47.
 That’s £1,551 on driving lessons alone.

 The theory test will set you back £23, while the practical car test costs £62 on weekdays or £75 on evenings or weekends.
 Added together, drivers are forking out around £1,650 for the privilege of getting behind the wheel.

 Where is the best place to take my practical driving test?